-In this section, we present approximation techniques based on sampling and scaling.
-The two methods are used in succession at a preliminary stage to produce an instance of either Problem RSP or Problem OPQR with smaller integer parameters.
-We then find an approximated solution by calling the appropriate pseudo-polynomial algorithm presented in the previous section.
-Since the complexities of Algorithm RSP and Algorithm OPQR depend on their integer input parameters, reducing the values of these parameters improves the complexity.
+In this section we present approximation techniques based on sampling and scaling.
+The two methods are used in succession at a preliminary stage to produce an instance of Problem RSP or Problem OPQR with smaller integer parameters.
+We then find an approximated solution by calling the appropriate pseudopolynomial algorithm presented in the previous section.
+Since the complexity of Algorithm RSP and Algorithm OPQR depends on their integer input parameters, reducing these parameter values improves the complexity.

-On the other hand, both sampling and scaling introduce an error in the cost on every link, because they affect the granularity of the parameters.
-There is a tradeoff between the accuracy of the obtained solution and the complexity of the algorithms.
+On the other hand, both sampling and scaling introduce an error in cost on every link, because they affect the granularity of the parameters.
+There is a tradeoff between the accuracy of the solution obtained and the complexity of the algorithms.
 We seek an ε -approximation, namely a solution with cost no greater than a factor of $(1 + \varepsilon)$ from the optimum.
 The value of ε is an input to the algorithms and the complexities polynomially depend on $1/\varepsilon$.

 In this section, we assume that an upper bound and a lower bound on the optimal solution are given.
 In the next section, we show how to efficiently obtain these bounds.
-Note that the tighter these bounds are, the lower is the complexity of finding a solution.
+Note that the tighter these bounds are the lower is the complexity of finding a solution.

-A. Logarithmic Sampling
+A. Logarithmic sampling

-In this section, we employ logarithmic sampling on the cost functions.
+In this section we use logarithmic sampling on the cost functions.
 The idea is not to check the cost functions for every possible cost, as is done by Algorithm OPQR.
 Instead, we check delays that correspond to specific costs on a logarithmic scale.
-Specifically, we check delays that correspond to costs of $1, (1 + \varepsilon), (1 + \varepsilon)^2, \ldots, U$, where U is an upper bound on the maximal cost.
-We replace each link with a set of links, each corresponding to a specific delay (and cost), and then we solve Problem RSP.
-Algorithm L-OPQR (Fig. 4) finds an ε -approximation to OPQR.
+Specifically, we check delays which correspond to costs of $1, (1 + \varepsilon), (1 + \varepsilon)^2, \ldots, U$, where U is an upper bound on the maximal cost.
+We replace each link with a set of links each corresponding to a specific delay (and cost), and then we solve Problem RSP.
+Algorithm L-OPQR (Fig. 3) finds an ε approximation to Problem OPQR.